-- The teacher begins by telling a story.
+Begin by telling a story.
 For example:

 My brother loves to have candy.
 For his upcoming birthday, I went to the store and bought him his favourite candy.
 I bought two lollipops and four sour keys.
 Can you show me these candies using your cubes?
 How many pieces of candy did I buy altogether?

-- Initially, this may need prompting, such as “I saw you touching each cube and counting.”
+Ask how students arrived at their answer (by counting, adding, etc.).
+Initially, this may need prompting, such as “I saw you touching each cube and counting.”

 When I got home, I made sure to hide the candy so that my brother would not find it and eat it!
 Then I went out for a run and when I got home three candy pieces were gone!
 Can you move those pieces to your takeaway corner?
 How many pieces do I have left to give to my brother as a present?

-- Once again, the teacher gives students an opportunity to count the pieces.
+Again, allow students to count the pieces.

-Make the story more complex
+Make the story more complicated.
+For example:

-– I saw two dancing cows.
+I saw two dancing cows.
 How many legs were dancing?

-– Different people came to visit me on varying modes of transportation.
+Different people came to visit me on varying modes of transportation.
 There was one bicycle, and one wagon parked on my lawn.
 How many wheels were parked on my lawn?

-Use story problems to teach comparison
+Use story problems to teach comparison.
+For example:

-– Before they left to go on their picnic, they had to pack some sandwiches.
+Before they left to go on their picnic, they had to pack some sandwiches.
 Five bears wanted honey sandwiches and four bears wanted honey.
 How many more bears wanted honey?